 Choosing carefully a tile that has a color depth or a bit of texture or using i.e. a waterproof wallpaper can really set a solid foundation onto which you can later build some more depth with mirror(s), lights, alcoves, fittings e.t.c.
 As a little note I would like to mention that introducing a plant can also add some depth, as long as there is no clutter in the bathroom to distract one’s gaze.
 So, yes any clutter will work against your will to create depth and therefore, it must be addressed once and for all by finding a home for everything you really need.

 As a little note I would like to mention that introducing a plant can also add some depth, as long as there is no clutter in the bathroom to distract one’s gaze.
-So, yes any clutter will work against you and your efforts to create depth and therefore, it must be addressed once and for all by finding a home for everything you really need.
+So, yes any clutter will work against you and your efforts to create depth.
+Therefore, it must be addressed once and for all by finding a home for everything you really need.

 A Last Word of Advice